madnuttah/unbound-docker/README.md

 In case you would like to donate money, please rather spend it on the upstream projects this image relies on.

-If you like what we do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
-Thank you for your support! ❤️
+If you like what we do and if you find this image protecting your privacy and giving back your DNS liberty useful - spread the word, fork our repo, open an issue, make a pull request and don't forget to leave a ⭐ on Docker Hub and GitHub.
+Many thanks for your support! ❤️